hacks-guide/Guide_Wii/docs/es_419/wii-factory-reset.md

    ![](/images/factory-reset/newnand.png)

 4. This will fill in information such as the keys, Boot 1/2, and your bad blocks automatically.
-ONLY change the Destination box to `./blankNand.bin`, which will output the NAND to the program folder with the name `blankNand.bin`.
+Change _only_ the Destination box to `./blankNand.bin`, which will output the NAND to the program folder with the name `blankNand.bin`.
 Then, press OK.

    ![](/images/factory-reset/renamenand.png)

 ### Section II - Creating a Blank NAND

 1. Now that the NAND is loaded into the program, select `Content` on the toolbar and then press Format.
-This will initialize your BLANK NAND, not your backup NAND.
+This will initialize your _blank_ NAND, not your backup NAND.

    ![](/images/factory-reset/formatnand.png)